 These four basic mechanisms combine to produce widespread and variable airflow obstruction that makes it difficult for patients to breathe and produces symptoms of shortness of breath (dyspnea), wheezing, chest tightness, and a productive cough.

 Pharmacological treatment is the approach for most patients.
-Inhaled drugs are used once or twice daily to relax and temporarily open airways.
+For example, treatment guidelines for GOLD group A patients, also called GOLD A patients, is the administration of an inhaled bronchodilator (short or long acting) once or twice daily to relax and temporarily open airways.
 Other forms of treatment include: pulmonary rehabilitation, oxygen administration and surgical intervention.

 Holaira is developing a minimally invasive device to treat COPD.
 This simple, one-time bronchoscopic treatment, called Targeted Lung Denervation or TLD, has the potential to provide lasting whole lung improvement for COPD patients by opening obstructed airways to make breathing easier.
 TLD is under clinical investigation and is not yet commercially available.